lu6fer/rtorrent-flood/README.md

 | `-e RPC_USER="admin"` | User name for rtorrent XML-RPC connection  |
 | `-e RPC_PASSWORD="rtorrentadmin"` | Password for rtorrent XML-RPC connection |

+## Flood
+First login to Flood will ask you to create an account.
+Configure your user name and your password, then select ```Unix socket``` as rTorrent connexion type and put ```/config/.sessions/rtorrent.sock``` in rTorrent Socket field

 ## Service
 The flood UI is accessible via ```http://<ip-address>``` The rtorrent RPC is accessible via ```http://<ip-address>/RPC2```